 As a college student, the first mail you're likely to get in your mail box is an offer for a "Student Card" from a major credit card company.
 They will offer to give you a line of credit, even if you have no credit history, and even if you have no job.
-Wow, you say, I can buy all the pizza I want and see all the movies I want!
+"Wow," you say," I can buy all the pizza I want and see all the movies I want!"
 Think again!
 It seems like a great deal, but it's not.
-It's evil and insidious and you should be outraged.
+It's insidious and you should be outraged.
 Think about it: Why would they give you credit when they KNOW you have no job?

 Because they know several things about college students in general: